The Best Multi-Caliber Suppressors of 2023

-Made of lightweight titanium and aluminum and able to change between two sizes means that this suppressor can be an incredibly compact can, while sacrificing very, very little.
+Made of lightweight titanium and aluminum and able to change between two lengths means that this suppressor can be an incredibly compact can, while sacrificing very, very little in the sound suppression department.
 In fact, when shortened to 6.7” it weighs just 9.6 ounces, making it the lightest suppressor in its class.

 - Lightest in its class in the short configuration